Charles Quigg

 Charles Emmett Quigg (September 30, 1851 - February 12, 1909) was an American physician and politician.

-Born in Ticonderoga, New York, Quigg went to Belfast Medical School and then to Bennett Medical College in Chicago, Illinois.
+Born in Ticonderoga, New York, Quigg attended Belfast Medical School and then Bennett Medical College in Chicago, Illinois.
 In 1880, Quigg settled in Tomah, Wisconsin and practiced medicine.
-Quigg served as Mayor of Tomah from 1888 to 1890 In 1893, Quigg served in the Wisconsin State Assembly as a Democrat.
+Quigg served as mayor of Tomah from 1888 to 1890.
+In 1893, Quigg served in the Wisconsin State Assembly as a Democrat.
 Quigg died in Tomah, Wisconsin in 1909.